nikkilr88/egghead-asciicasts/rxjs-subjects-and-multicasting-operators/lessons/rxjs-refcount-automatically-starting-and-stopping-an-execution.md

 }, 5000);
 ```

 It won't actually `unsubscribe`.
-If we do, after, let's say, seven seconds, we `unsubscribe` B, then that number will go from one to zero.
+If we do, after, let's say, seven seconds, we `unsubscribe` `B`, then that number will go from one to zero.
 That's when the shared execution will stop.
 This means a stop.

 **jsbin**
 ```javascript